Neck and Back Pain Treatment

-Neck and spinal related pain is a common and frustrating complaint.
+Neck and back related link is a common and frustrating complaint.
 It can be caused by a number of factors, most commonly as a result of a motor vehicle accident and from poor postures during daily activity, usually associated with extended periods of computer use or repetitive bending and lifting.

 At Jubilee Sports Physiotherapy our physiotherapists are all trained to accurately diagnose and manage neck and spinal pains and injuries, including: